amarnaths0005/parametricCubicCurve/README.md

 # parametricCubicCurve
-App to display a Parametric Cubic Curve on the screen, and modify its parameters.
+App to display a Parametric Cubic Curve in 3D, and modify its parameters.

 HTML Program to draw and manipulate a Parametric Cubic Curve in its Four Point Form and Hermite Form.